WALL-E: Accolades

 At the British National Movie Awards, which is voted for by the public, it won Best Family Film.
 It was also voted Best Feature Film at the British Academy Children's Awards.
-WALL-E was listed at #63 on Empire's online poll of the 100 greatest movie characters, conducted in 2008.
-In early 2010, Time ranked WALL-E #1 in "Best Movies of the Decade".
+WALL-E was listed at No. 63 on Empire's online poll of the 100 greatest movie characters, conducted in 2008.
+In early 2010, Time ranked WALL-E No. 1 in "Best Movies of the Decade".
 In Sight & Sound magazine's 2012 poll of the greatest films of all time, WALL-E is the second-highest-ranking animated film behind My Neighbor Totoro (1988), while tying with the film Spirited Away (2001) at 202nd overall.
 In a 2016 BBC poll of international critics, it was voted the 29th-greatest film since 2000.
+In June 2025, actors Alden Ehrenreich, David Krumholtz and Nathan Lane, and comedians Paula Poundstone and Phoebe Robinson, all cited the film as among their favorites of the 21st century.
+It also ranked number 34 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 44 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 47 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Robotic recreations

-In 2012, Mike McMaster, an American robotics hobbyist, began working on his own model of WALL·E. The final product was built with more moving parts than the WALL·E which roams around Disneyland.
+In 2012, Mike McMaster, an American robotics hobbyist, began working on his own model of WALL-E. The final product was built with more moving parts than the WALL-E which roams around Disneyland.
 McMaster's four-foot robot made an appearance at the Walt Disney Family Museum and was featured during the opening week of Tested.com a project headed up by Jamie Hyneman and Adam Savage of MythBusters.
 Since WALL-E's creation, Mike and the popular robot have made dozens of appearances at various events.

-In the same year, Mike Senna completed his own WALL·E build.
+In the same year, Mike Senna completed his own WALL-E build.
 He also created an EVE.
 They were present at a photo op at Disney's D23 Expo 2015.